 Prior to that moment, a certified engineer had informed the building’s managers that it was unsafe, unstable, and unfit for human activity.
 The loss of life, in this case, was needless and entirely avoidable.
 If you thought Rana Plaza might have been a wake-up call for the industry, it wasn’t.
 In fact, 112 people died in a fire at a clothing factory in Dhaka just last year.
 There are countless other instances of human exploitation at garment factories around the world.

 Besides risking their lives to make cheap clothes, exploited factory workers do not earn a living wage – sometimes making as little as 12 to 18 cents a day – which is why you’ll often hear that protests have broken out at clothing factories.
-In fact, H&M is currently embroiled in a dispute with its Myanmar factory, where workers have alleged lack of payment.
+In fact, H&M was embroiled in a dispute with its Myanmar factory, where workers have alleged lack of payment.
 Because of cash systems, the records of payment remain unverifiable, and the issue therefore remains unresolved.

 While we were only discussing one trendy polyester shirt, the harsh reality is that this example cross-applies to hundreds of millions of products that are being manufactured, shipped, and sold to the consumer on a daily basis.
 Because they are inexpensively produced from cheap materials, these items are not made to last and considered “disposable”.